v2sCollections/City-of-Dreams/README.md

 - Glowing Knives and Katanas.
 - Allows you to unequip weapon mods, and allows you to unequip sniper scopes.
 The mods and scopes auto-retrieve on weapon sell, drop, or disassemble.
 - Makes the Gun-O-Rama's shooting range a little more interesting with moving targets, which react to V shooting them.
 Adds a repeatable 60-second shooting timer, with tracked score.
+- Better control over when the ricochet preview is visible, with customizable options.
+- Better control over ricochets, with customizable options.
+- Better smart weapons target tracking, with customizable options.
+- New weapons.
 </details>

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)![](https://s9.gifyu.com/images/SCJSQ.png)